StratusGrid/terraform-github-repository-creation/README.md

 ### `README.md`
 It's this file!
 I'm always updated via TF Docs!

-### `tags.tf`
-The StratusGrid standard for provider/module level tagging.
-This file contains logic to always merge the repo URL.

 ### `variables.tf`
 All variables related to this repo for all facets.